Home » House & Home » Home Maintenance and Cleaning » how to fix moth holes

 how to fix moth holes

-Illustrated, Step-by-Step Instructions that show how to fix moth holes in sweaters and other knit items.
+These illustrated, Step-by-Step Instructions show how to fix moth holes in sweaters and other knit items.
 Familiarity with moth hole repair will help you extend the life of your fine knits.

 These cashmere sweaters were a different story.
-The fabric was knit with fine thread and needles, so I wanted to make sure I could repair the moth holes so that the repair wasn’t visible.
+The fabric was knit with fine thread and needles, so I wanted to make sure I could repair the moth holes without making the repair visible.

 And I’ve got to say, I’m pretty tickled with the moth hole repair.
 Check out the before-and-after.